The Short Version

 Federal status (April 2026)

-• Open to US users via the DCM after an invite-only waitlist
+• Open to US users via the DCM, after an invite-only waitlist

-• 1M+ on the waitlist; typical queue 6-12 weeks
+• 1M+ on the waitlist; the typical queue is 6-12 weeks

 • Full KYC: name, address, SSN, government ID, date of birth